haroun08/haroun08/README.md

-# 👋 Hi, I’m Haroun (@haroun08)
+# 👋 Hi, I’m Haroun Barhoumi (@haroun08)

 <p align="left">
   <img src="https://komarev.com/ghpvc/?username=haroun08&label=Profile%20Views&color=0e75b6&style=flat" alt="haroun08" />
 </p>

 ## 👀 About Me
-I'm passionate about web development and constantly striving to learn more in this exciting field.
-My current focus is on expanding my knowledge and skills in web development.
+I'm a .NET backend developer with a strong passion for building scalable microservices architectures.
+I also enjoy crafting modern frontends using React, Angular, or Blazor.
+Constantly curious and eager to grow, I love solving complex problems and turning ideas into robust solutions.

 ## 🌱 Currently Learning
-I’m immersing myself in various web development technologies and best practices to enhance my expertise.
+I’m deepening my expertise in .NET technologies, microservices patterns, and frontend frameworks like React, Angular, and Blazor — all while exploring best practices in software architecture and clean code.

 ## 💼 Collaboration
 I’m looking to collaborate on web development projects.
 If you have an interesting project or idea, feel free to reach out!